Chase & Hyatt Launch New World of Hyatt Business Credit Card

 Bottom Line

-Chase and Hyatt have launched the new World of Hyatt Business Credit Card, allowing you to earn 60,000 World of Hyatt points after spending $5,000 on the card in your first three months of card membership.
+Not only does the card come with travel perks, like elite status and yearly hotel credits, but you can also earn a bonus of 60,000 World of Hyatt points after spending $5,000 on the card in your first three months of card membership.

 Editorial Disclaimer: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.